shadezer0/TinkerMachine/content/about.md

 # About Me

-Hi, I'm Ashley James.
-Nice to meet you.
+Hi, I'm Ashley.
+I'm still looking to update this page.

-Here are some places you can find me:
+In the meantime, here are some places you can find me:
 - Website (you are here!): https://tinkermachine.xyz/
 - Email: ashleyjames2800 [@] gmail.com
 - LinkedIn: https://www.linkedin.com/in/-ashley-james/